 Types of Students

 A student must be a U.S. citizen or eligible non-citizen to be eligible for federal or State of South Carolina student aid.
 The general requirement for eligible non-citizens is they are in the U.S. for other than a temporary purpose with the intention of becoming a citizen or lawful permanent resident as evidenced by the U.S. Citizenship and Immigration Services (USCIS) in the Department of Homeland Security (DHS).
-To be considered for financial assistance through the Office of Student Financial Aid, you must have one of the following citizenship or eligible resident classifications:
+To be considered for financial assistance through the Office of Financial Aid, you must have one of the following citizenship or eligible resident classifications:

 - U.S. Citizen